 Isaac Newton’s laws of motion explain the relationship between an object and the forces acting on it.
 The laws might seem very obvious today, but when Isaac Newton was alive, they were revolutionary and formed the basis of modern physics.
 Isaac Newton built on ideas from Galileo Galilei, Jean Richer and Rene Descartes.
 It is also said that Edmund Halley convinced Isaac Newton to write Principia.

-Newton recorded his ideas about the laws of motion and gravity in a book now known as Principia.
+Newton recorded his ideas about the laws of motion and gravity in a book called Principia.

 A force is anything that can change the motion of an object.
-When you throw a ball you exert a force on it in a certain direction which is the direction in which it moves.
+When you throw a ball, you exert a force on it in a specific direction which is the direction in which it moves.
 The harder you throw, the further the ball travels as a bigger force is acting on it.

 What are Newton’s Laws of Motion?

 What is Newton’s First Law

 An object at rest will remain at rest.

 An object in motion will keep moving with the same speed and in the same direction unless another force acts on it.

 Basically, that means a motionless object will stay motionless unless a force acts on it.
 Imagine a toy car on the floor; it will only move if someone pushes it.